-Dmytro Potyekhin is a political analyst.
+Dmytro Potyekhin is a political analyst and journalist.
 In August 2014, he was abducted by DNR ‘separatists’, who held him unlawfully in the premises of a Donetsk factory for eight weeks.
 He was released on 24 September 2014, having been subjected to ill-treatment, kept in inhuman and degrading conditions, and made to carry out forced labour.

 How do these events violate their human rights?